Daily Notes: 2025-11-29

 \(w = \begin{bmatrix} w_1 \\ w_2 \\ \vdots \\ w_n \end{bmatrix}\)

-Formally, Gradient Descent is the algorithm used to minimize a cost function \(J(\theta)\) by iteratively updating parameters in the direction that reduces the loss:
+Formally, Gradient Descent is the algorithm used to minimize a loss function \(J(\theta)\) by iteratively updating parameters in the direction that reduces the loss:

 \(\theta := \theta - \eta \nabla_{\theta} J(\theta)\)